-Directed by Steven Spielberg, Jaws is a 1975 American thriller film that opened gates for Shark Attack films in Hollywood.
+Directed by Steven Spielberg, Jaws is a 1975 American thriller film that opened the gates for Shark Attack films in Hollywood.

 The film is based on the novel of the same name written by Peter Benchley.
 A police officer, a marine biologist, and a professional shark hunter team up together on a mission to hunt a giant man-eating great white shark.

 For its unique theme and thriller moments, Jaws became one of the huge blockbusters in Hollywood cinema.
-It also remained the highest grossing films of all time until Star Wars surpassed the figures in 1977.
+It also remained the highest-grossing films of all time until Star Wars surpassed the figures in 1977.

 Deep Blue Sea (1999)

-Although the film didn’t receive the same accolades as Jaws, Deep Blue Sea is the only other blockbuster Shark Attack Movies on our list.
+Although the film didn’t receive the same accolades as Jaws, Deep Blue Sea is the only other blockbuster Shark Attack Movie on our list.
 Directed by Renny Harlin, the film revolves around Aquatica, a submarine refueling facility converted into a laboratory.

-Everything seems normal until one of three sharks at the laboratory escapes and begins a rampage.
+Everything seems normal until one of the three sharks at the laboratory escapes and begins a rampage.
 Things get worse when the other two sharks are also free.
 Now, everyone at the laboratory must find a way to save themselves from these man-eating sharks.
 Whether they are successful or not forms the rest of the story.